 This report and the information incorporated by reference into it include "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 We intend these forward-looking statements to be covered by the safe harbor provisions for forward-looking statements in these sections.
 All statements regarding our expected financial position and operating results, our business strategy, our product development efforts, including the anticipated timing of receipt of results from our clinical trials, our financing plans and trends relating to our business and industry are forward-looking statements.
 These statements can sometimes be identified by our use of forward-looking words such as "may," "will," "anticipate," "estimate," "expect," "intend" and similar expressions.
 These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from the results, performance or achievements expressed or implied by our forward-looking statements.
 We cannot promise that our expectations described in such forward-looking statements will turn out to be correct.
-Factors that may impact such forward-looking statements include, among others, our ability to successfully complete clinical trials required for us to file new drug applications for CPP-109 and for CPP-115, our ability to complete such trials on a timely basis and within the budgets we establish for such trials, our ability to obtain the funding for such trials, our ability to protect our intellectual property, whether others develop and commercialize products competitive to our products, changes in the regulations affecting our business, our ability to attract and retain skilled employees, and changes in general economic conditions and interest rates.
-The risk factors section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 describes the significant risks associated
+Factors that may impact such forward-looking statements include, among others, our ability to successfully complete clinical trials required for us to file new drug applications for CPP-109 and for CPP-115, our ability to complete such trials on a timely basis and within the budgets we establish for such trials, our ability to obtain the funding for such trials, our ability to attract and retain skilled employees, and changes in general economic conditions and interest rates.
+The risk factors section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 describes a number of significant risks associated with our business.
+We undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwi